-9.2.7 Relocation of existing services
+9.2.7 Relocation of existing electrical services

-In order for the ash disposal facility to be constructed the existing 88 kV power lines that traverse the site will need to be relocated.
-First the new power lines will be constructed, and then a switch will be made between the existing line and the new power line.
-Thereafter the existing line will be decommissioned.
+In order for the ash disposal facility to be constructed the existing 11 kV and 88 kV power lines that traverse the site will need to be relocated.
+Relocation will occur within the Eskom owned property (See appendix G).
+First new power lines will be constructed, and then a switch will be made between the existing identified power lines and the new power lines.
+Thereafter the existing lines will be decommissioned.
 The power line construction will consist of the following activities:

-- Corridor walk-down: To ensure that all site specific sensitivities are avoided for location of the pylon.
-During this process the exact co-ordinates of the proposed pylons will be established. - Vegetation clearance: A 31 m (15.5 m on either side of the power line) servitude is required for the proposed 88kV power line, tall trees will be cleared along the entire length of the servitude.
+- Corridor walk-down by relevant specialists: To ensure that all site specific sensitivities are avoided for location of the pylon.
+During this process the exact coordinates of the proposed pylons will be established. - Vegetation clearance: A 31 m (15.5 m on either side of the power line) servitude is required for the proposed 88kV power line, tall trees will be cleared along the entire length of the servitude.
 The vegetation will also be maintained by Eskom in the operational phase of the project. - Pylon footings: During construction the route will be surveyed, pegged and the soil nominations undertaken for each of the potential pylon foundations.
 The first step is the excavation of the pylon foundations, the reinforcing thereof and finally the concreting of the foundations.
-The equipment required to excavate the foundations can be manual labour, a TLB or in the case of hard rock - a drill rig will be required.
+The equipment required to excavate the foundations can be manual labour, a TLB or in the case of hard rock a drill rig will be required.
 The concrete will have to be transported via concrete trucks to the required locations. - Steelwork structures: After the foundations and footings have been installed the construction team will transport the various steel parts of the towers to the site and start erection of the pylons.
 The pylons will be erected in segments.
 This process again requires a lot of manual labour and often mobile cranes are used to assist with the erection of the towers.